๐ŸŽกAP Physics 1

 Self-Check Questions

 2. Compare the energy transformations in a vertically oscillating mass on a spring versus a simple pendulum.
-What forms of potential energy are involved in each, and at what points is kinetic energy maximum?
+What forms of potential energy are involved in each, and at what points is kinetic energy at its maximum?

 3. Two carts collide on a frictionless track: one collision is elastic, the other is perfectly inelastic.
-Both conserve momentum—what quantity would you calculate to determine which collision occurred?
+Both conserve momentum.
+What quantity would you calculate to determine which collision occurred?

 5. A motor lifts a 50 kg mass 10 meters in 5 seconds, while another motor lifts the same mass the same height in 10 seconds.
-Compare the work done and power output of each motor—which quantities are equal and which differ?
+Compare the work done and power output of each motor.
+Which quantities are equal and which differ?